catalyst-cooperative/pudl-data-release/README.md

 # Contact Us
 If you're using PUDL, we would love to hear from you!
 Even if it's just a note to let us know that you exist, and how you're using the software or data.
+You can also:
-* Subscribe to our Mailchimp for [email updates](https://catalyst.coop/updates).
+* Subscribe to our announcements list for [email updates](https://catalyst.coop/updates).
 * Use the [Github issue
-  tracker](https://github.com/catalyst-cooperative/pudl/issues) to file bugs, suggest improvements, or ask us for support.
+  tracker](https://github.com/catalyst-cooperative/pudl/issues) to file bugs, suggest improvements, or ask for help.
 * Email the project team at [pudl@catalyst.coop](mailto:pudl@catalyst.coop) for private communications.
 * Follow [\@CatalystCoop](https://twitter.com/CatalystCoop) on Twitter.